-See the Best Funds to End the Decade
+See the Best Funds to End this Decade

-The best mutual funds to buy for 2018 and 2019 will include a diverse set of categories.
+The best mutual funds to buy for 2019 and 2020 will include a diverse range of categories ideal for volatility and a weakening economy.
 Smart investors don't try to time the market by jumping in and out of investments in the short-term but will instead employ a buy and hold strategy for periods of more than one year.
-With this investing philosophy in mind, we can determine which are the best mutual funds to buy and hold for 2018 and 2019.

-So with that backdrop, here are the best funds that have potential to be leaders in the coming years.
+With that backdrop in mind, here are the best funds that have potential to be leaders in the coming years.

 Best Mutual Funds for 2018 and 2019: Stock Funds

 We'll start our list of best funds that focus on stocks:

 - Vanguard 500 Index (VFINX): When building a portfolio of mutual funds, it's good to start with large-cap stock index fund as a core holding.
 Total stock index funds are also good choices but for core holdings in 2019 and 2020, an index fund like VFINX will likely be better because total stock funds include small-cap stocks, which will likely see significant declines during a major correction that can occur during the three-year period.
 VFINX has a rock bottom expense ratio of 0.14 percent and an initial minimum purchase of $3,000.